koverton/solft/README.md

 After building the package can be run in place by leveraging MVN's understanding of your classpath in the `bin/run-example.sh` script.
 For example:

-        bin/run-example.sh src/main/resources/localtest.properties myAppExcQ
+`bin/run-example.sh src/main/resources/localtest.properties myCluster01`

-The example simply connects to a Solace broker, binds to the named exclusive-queue (and provisions it if it does not exist), and alerts whenever it changes state to MASTER or SLAVE.
+The example simply connects to a Solace broker, binds to the FT-Cluster via a Solace exclusive-queue (and provisions it if it does not exist), and alerts whenever it changes state to MASTER or BACKUP.

 ## CODING